YuliiaK1/Marvel-game-memory-card-/README.md

 <h3>What the Game Looks Like</h3>

+<h3>Technology</h3>
+This is a tutorial project created using vanilla JavaScript, html, CSS

 <h3>How to Run the Game</h3>
 Play the game in your browser by following this link: https://yuliiak1.github.io/Marvel-game-memory-card-/ .